 Eviction policies and procedures.

 The availability of affordable units in a range of sizes The provision of affordable housing is often important to individuals with certain protected characteristics because groups are disproportionately represented among those who would benefit from low-cost housing.
 What is “affordable” varies by circumstance, but an often used rule of thumb is that a low- or moderate-income family can afford to rent or buy a decent-quality dwelling without spending more than 30 percent of its income.
-This contributing factor refers to the availability of units that a low- or moderate-income family could rent or buy, including one bedroom units and multi-bedroom units for larger families.
+This contributing factor refers to the availability of units that a low- or moderate-income family could rent or buy, including one-bedroom units and multi-bedroom units for larger families.
 When considering availability, consider transportation costs, school quality, and other important factors in housing choice.
 Whether affordable units are available with a greater number of bedrooms and in a range of different geographic locations may be a particular barrier facing families with children.

 The availability, type, frequency, and reliability of public transportation Public transportation is shared passenger transport service available for use by the general public, including buses, light rail, and rapid transit.
 Public transportation includes paratransit services for persons with disabilities.
 The availability, type, frequency, and reliability of public transportation affect which households are connected to community assets and economic opportunities.
 Transportation policies that are premised upon the use of a personal vehicle may impact public transportation.
 “Availability” as used here includes geographic proximity, cost, safety and accessibility, as well as whether the transportation connects individuals to places they need to go such as jobs, schools, retail establishments, and healthcare.
 “Type” refers to method of transportation such as bus or rail.
 “Frequency” refers to the interval at which the transportation runs.
 “Reliability” includes such factors as an assessment of how often trips are late or delayed, the frequency of outages, and whether the transportation functions in inclement weather.